“Our cat behaviorist solves cat behavior issues and in the turn, often saves the life of the cat, too”. The Cat Behavior Clinic

 Mieshelle lives in the Pacific Northwest with 11 animals, including seven cats (Jasper Moo Foo, Rhapsody in Blue, Clawde, Barthelme, Lady Josephine, Farsi Noir, and Brahmwell), a Savannah Monitor, the cats’ bird friend Pidgeoto, their dog-toy Piccolo (a Teacup Chihuahua), and the cats’ personal horse and beast of burden, a soulful Great Dane named Jazzy.

-Featured in The New York Times, Mieshelle’s breakthrough science-based book on her C.A.T.
-Plan system for solving and even preventing all feline behavior problems, The Cat Whisperer (Random House Publishing), is available online or in bookstores now!
+Featured in The New York Times and a best-seller on Amazon, Mieshelle’s breakthrough science-based book on her C.A.T.
+Plan system for solving and even preventing all feline behavior problems, The Cat Whisperer (Random House Publishing with co-author Cameron Powell), is available online or in bookstores now!

 Pictures of Mieshelle: ANIMAL BEHAVIOR CONVENTION IN MARYLAND

 |2005– Mieshelle with Lynn Hoover, President of the International Association of Animal Behavior Consultants|